yceffort/yceffort-blog-v2/content/posts/articles/2020/07/decrease-front-end-size.md

 warning$3(
   componentClass.getDefaultProps.isReactClassApproved,
   'getDefaultProps is only used on classic React.createClass ' +
     'definitions.
-Use a static property named `defaultProps` instead.'
+Use a static property named `defaultProps` instead.', )
-);
 // …
 ```